kennersoft/kennercore/docs/en/user-guide/what-is-treocore.md

 ## Support

-- KennerCore is developed and supported by [TreoLabs GmbH](https://treolabs.com/).
+- KennerCore is developed and supported by [KenerSoft Service GmbH](https://kennersoft.de/).
-- Feel free to join [our Community](https://community.treolabs.com/).
+- Feel free to join [our Community](https://kennersoft.de/).
-- To contact us, please visit [our website](https://treolabs.com/contact).
+- To contact us, please visit [our website](https://kennersoft.de/contact).